revou-fsse-5/milestone-4-regaruzianto/README.md

 https://direct-tamma-revoustudents-9fca07bd.koyeb.app/

-Technology used: Python, Flask, SQLAlchemy, JWT, Swagger, Docker, Postman
+Technology used: Python, Flask, SQLAlchemy, JWT, Swagger, Docker, Postman, MySQL

 You can use the following documentation:
 # Documentations